liquidev/rapid/README.md

 # rapid

 A game engine written in Nim, optimized for rapid game development and easy prototyping.
+Made for convenience while coding, not striking performance.

 ## Goals

  - Be easy to understand, even for beginners,
- - Have an easy-to-use, yet flexible API,
+ - Have an easy-to-use, convenient, yet flexible API,
  - Support as many platforms as possible,
- - Compile all C libraries statically to avoid dependency/linker errors,
+ - Compile all C libraries statically to avoid dependency hell/linker errors,
  - Make game development a fun task for everyone.

 ## Features